skyvers/Aged-care/readme.md

 In this tutorial we have three documents:

-#### 1. Define Patient Document and its attributes:
+#### 1. Define Patient Document and it's attributes:

 The patient document will contain the personal information about the patient and the information about the facility they admitted.

-Patient documents contain attributes below:
+Patient document contain attributes below:

 | Attribute name | Data Type  |
 | -------------- | ---------- |